 In this guide we’ll take a look at the best lawn edgers.

-I've compared precision, ease of use, weight and cost
+We’ve compared design, quality, ease of use and cost

 More Detailed Lawn Edger Reviews

 The Radius Garden Root Slayer Edger is the best lawn edger on the market.
 It saves so much time, both when neatening garden borders or cutting away overgrowth.
 It offers great stability, even when it hits larger roots.

 This edger digs through medium-size roots with ease thanks to the sharpened cutting blade and specifically-designed root-cutting teeth.
 So, you can put down those dangerous saws and hatchets!
 This nifty tool will take care of edging your lawn neatly and efficiently.

 Complete with an ergonomic handle, designed to be comfortable and reliable, this lawn edger provides 4x the grip of traditional D-handle tools.